By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 That should not mean you become paranoid about your plastic though.
 Portable card readers are prevalent throughout Brazil and usually with no minimum spend.
 Once, while sat in my car stuck in traffic, I had a guy offer to wash my windows for some loose change.
 When I told him I had no coins, he pulled out a card machine.
 So long as you keep your card in your possession and confirm the price on the screen before entering your pin, there’s little risk involved.

-The number of Brazilians living in slum-like conditions in favelas totals 13.6 million – that’s more than half the population of Australia.
+The number of Brazilians living in slum-like conditions in favelas totals 16 million.
 Unsurprisingly then, while favelas are often represented as ramshackle hovels filled with poverty, drugs and gun violence, there is more to them than the stereotypes.

 Gourmet restaurants, art clinics, jazz clubs, boxing gyms, and floodlit football pitches can all be found crammed between the open-brick buildings and corrugated roofs.
 Since many are located on hillsides, favelas also offer some of the best views, yet reputations exist for a reason and the vast majority of Brazil’s 41,635 murders in 2019 occurred there.